ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week2/index.md

 close in some fonts.
 And remember that when we write the `$`, that's not for you to type in!
 It's just a convention for how we write commands.)

-You should something like the following output:
+You should see something like the following output:

 ```
 Tue Apr 09, 2024 11:28pm - Prepping cs15lsp24